Type 81 surface-to-air missile: Description

 Information on the two selected targets is then passed to the two attached launcher units, which are also mounted on Isuzu Motors 6×6 trucks, which slew and elevate their launchers toward the target.
 The launchers can be deployed up to 300 meters away from the Fire Control System vehicle.
 An intercept course is computed for the missile, and the missile is launched.
 The missile follows the initial inertial course until it reaches a pre-programmed point where it activates its infrared seeker.
 The infrared seeker only scans a programmed area of the sky to prevent it from locking onto the sun.
 From that point it switches to passive infrared homing for the terminal phase of the flight.

 The infrared seeker does not use IR filters to reject decoys, although there is a degree of protection provided by the use of intermediate frequency seeker scanning pattern.

-Each launcher is equipped with an optical director than can be used instead of the radar in a high ECM environment or if the radar is not operational; additionally the vehicle can be mounted with one or two 12.7 mm calibre heavy machine guns, for self-defense in frontal forward areas against ground threats and close-in(<500 m) incoming air threats.
+Each launcher is equipped with an optical director that can be used instead of the radar in a high ECM environment or if the radar is not operational; additionally the vehicle can be mounted with one or two 12.7 mm calibre heavy machine guns, for self-defense in frontal forward areas against ground threats and close-in(<500 m) incoming air threats.
 The system can be set up in approximately 30 minutes, and the launcher reload time for all four missiles is around three minutes.

 SAM-1C upgraded missile use a phased array active radar seeker, with the capability of receiving mid-course guidance updates from the Fire Control Systems vehicle.
 The upgrade also increases the missile's maximum range to 14 kilometers while increasing the missile weight to 105 kilograms.
 A new smokeless motor with improved thrust is also fitted, replacing the existing motor.
 Also the Fire Control Systems vehicle is fitted with a thermal imager to improve operation in an ECM heavy environment.